epfl-ada/ada-2024-project-padawans/README.md

 2. **MPST: Movie Plot Synopses with Tags**: [link to file](https://www.kaggle.com/datasets/cryptexcode/mpst-movie-plot-synopses-with-tags?resource=download)
    - Description: Contains movies' synopsis (and tags).
    - Steps to follow: Click on the Download button on the top right part of the screen to download the file.
-It will show you a sub-menu where you can click on 'Download dataset as zip (30 MB)' to download the file.
+It will show you a sub-menu where you can click on 'Download dataset as zip' to download the file.
    - Location: Place this file in the `Data/` folder.

 3. **Movie ratings dataset**: [link to file](https://datasets.imdbws.com/title.ratings.tsv.gz)